-Do you dream of being a dentist, dental technician, dental therapist, oral hygienist, medical laboratory scientist, doctor, pharmacist, physiotherapist or a radiation therapist?
+Do you dream of being a dentist, dental technician, oral health therapist, medical laboratory scientist, doctor, pharmacist, physiotherapist or a radiation therapist?
 If so, then one of our Health Sciences professional programmes might be right for you.

 The Health Sciences professional programmes are: